-The second annual incentive plan is the Linamar Stepping Stool Program.
-The calculation of this incentive is the same for every employee of the Corporation and is a balance of measurements reflecting performance in three key areas: employee, customer, and financial satisfaction.
-See Appendices J and K for specific Stepping Stool Program targets and achievement levels in 2017.
+The calculation of the Stepping Stool Incentivbe Program is the same for every employee of the Corporation and is a balance of measurements reflecting performance in three key areas: employee, customer, and financial satisfaction.
+See Appendices J and K for specific Stepping Stool Program targets and achievement levels in 2018.